ioBroker/ioBroker.docs/docs/en/dev/adapterdebug.md

 chrome://inspect
 ```

-then enter the IP address and port of your **ioBroker computer** once via configure exactly as with the inspect command.
+then enter the IP address and port of your **ioBroker computer** once via Configuration exactly as with the Inspect command.

-The debug session is then displayed there after the command has been started and can be started with one click.
+The debug session is then displayed there after the start of the command and can be started with one click.

-The chrome debug options are fantastic.
+The Chrome debugging capabilities are fantastic.
-You have all the options that you know from **web debugging**: breakpoints, also with conditions, watch, call stack, scope inspection, console output, etc.
+You have all the options that you know from **web debugging**: breakpoints, also with conditions, `watch`, `call stack`, `scope inspection`, console output, etc.

-Pictures and English description is in [here](https://software.intel.com/en-us/xdk/articles/using-chrome-devtools-to-debug-your-remote-iot-nodejs-application)
+Pictures and English description can be found in [here](https://software.intel.com/en-us/xdk/articles/using-chrome-devtools-to-debug-your-remote-iot-nodejs-application).

-If it is not yet installed, the node-inspector is required on the iobroker computer:
+If it is not yet installed, the node-inspector is required on the ioBroker computer:

 ```
 npm install -g node-inspector
 ```

+Normally the node-inspector is automatically installed with the ioBroker.

 ## Debugging with WebStorm
 ## Debug with `Visual Studio Code`